-Prerequisite: MUS 271 or permission of instructor
+Prerequisite: MUS 271 and/or permission of instructor.
+Concurrent enrollment in MUS 226 and 227 is required.

-Continuation of MUS 271.
-Required for music majors.
-Fee.
-F, Sp, S on demand.
+Continuation of MUS 271 with the addition of playing Augmented Sixth Chords and Neapolitan Sixth chord.
+F, Sp, S on demand

-Music Performance Organizations
+Music Performance rganizations